 End 2005 a cross-sector working group, the “Joint Working Group on General Meetings” (hereinafter the JWGGM), was set up to develop jointly a single set of standards on GM related processes.
 The JWGGM is composed of delegates from the main European associations representing Issuers (EuropeanIssuers, previously EALIC), Registrars (Institute of Chartered Secretaries and Administrators - Registrars Group), Central Securities Depositories (ECSDA), Intermediaries (ECSAs (EBF, ESBG and EACB) and ESSF (previously ESF)), Securities Exchanges (FESE) and Investors (Euro shareholders, the Association of British Insurers and the UK Institutional Shareholder Committee).

 The original members of the JWGGM are listed in Appendix 1.
-In 2019 a cross sector initiative to align the MSGM 2010 with the SRD in its form of 2017 and to improve the existing MSGM was set up.
+In 2019 a cross sector initiative and working group was set up to align the MSGM 2010 with the SRD in its form of 2017 and to improve the existing MSGM.
 Its members by association are listed in Annex 2.

 Methodology